 So after a while, I began going online and just looking at clothes just for fun, my sister does it like all the time and so I was bored and said what the heck, why not?
 So I did, and I found myself wanting to look pretty..
 Like a girl.

 One day we went to the mall and I tried on some dresses that I never thought I would wear and there I was in the fitting room looking at my reflection..
 It was weird as far as I could remember I was the same size if not, bigger.
 But I was happy because I felt beautiful in this dress and not only that but I was satisfied with the body I had.
 I have one word for it..

 C O N F I D E N C E.

 I love that fashion is a statement of who you are.
 I don’t get anyone who says “the way I dress, doesn’t matter, or, doesn’t reflect my personality”… It truly does!
 If you are willing to strut your self in front of the world in a non-trendy, or unique item that your friends, or your peers wouldn’t wear, then it says a lot about your character and your ability to be an individual.
 My fashion story is long, and unexpected.
 I stumbled across chictopia through google search when I was searching something completely unrelated to fashion..
 After drooling, and finding so much inspiration, even though I was not fashionable AT ALL, I ended up trying to create more style, and then I joined chictopia, and then I found fashion blogs… and Here I am now.
-I can’t imagine where I’d be without fashion..posted over 4 years ago
+I can’t imagine where I’d be without fashion..posted about 5 years ago

 I’ve always loved fashion.
 Not necessarily brands and everything, just dressing up and dressing how I feel.
 I used to be very branded , but thank god for my sister.
 She’s the most inspirational person i know, when she was my age she had colored dreadlocks ! and well much more.
-She helped me loosen up a little and get inspirational with my clothes.posted over 4 years ago
+She helped me loosen up a little and get inspirational with my clothes.posted about 5 years ago